 Anthony Baxter's epic film Eye of the Storm was broadcast over the Easter Weekend by the BBC and generated an astonishing outpouring of love and interest the Scottish Landscape painter James Morrison (1932-2020).
 We are continuing to receive feedback from gallery friends near and far and from those who have been touched by the sensitive portrayal of the artist's life.
 Please enjoy our Media blog below which includes details of a forthcoming book and exhibitions.

-DVD now available to pre-order
+DVD now available to order on our website

 To celebrate the life and work of James Morrison and the release of Eye of the Storm, The Gallery has created a specially curated capsule exhibition A Room with a View, which includes superb and insightful audio by Guy Peploe.
 You can take a virtual tour of the exhibition here.

 We were delighted to host a small tribute exhibition in September 2021, A Studio Practice through the Decades - the life and work of James Morrison.
 This was a small, dedicated exhibition to serve as a taster before the exhibition to celebrate his life, which will cover the two floors of the gallery in June 2022 and will include the launch of a new book.
 The new hard back publication will be produced in conjunction with The Scottish Gallery and John Morrison to accompany the June exhibition.
 Please contact us if you would like to receive updates about these upcoming exhibitions or if you would like to be added to the book launch list.